What Is Bakuchiol?

-How To Use Bakuchiol:
+How To Use A Bakuchiol Serum:

 Unlike retinol, bakuchiol can be used during the day without concern for photosensitivity.
 However, we recommend incorporating it into your evening routine, when skin has switched over from defense to repair mode.

-Bakuchiol can be confidently used in tandem with other treatments, such as acids and vitamin C. It plays well with most skincare ingredients.
+Bakuchiol can be confidently used in tandem with other treatments, such as retinol and vitamin C. It plays well with most skincare ingredients.
 However, skin reactions are more likely to occur when you overload your face with too many active ingredients.
 We always recommend airing on the side of “less is more” when it comes to the delicate skin on your face.

-Your Top Bakuchiol Questions Answered
+Your Top Bakuchiol Serum Questions Answered

 Does Bakuchiol Minimize Dark Spots And Hyperpigmentation?